selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 A harmonious, flourishing life

-Exploring, cultivating, healing, enjoying, ...
+Exploring and cultivating the good within and around

 ## No shortcuts, no silver bullets

 Every situation has its context.

-A good life comes from
-taking the right action which requires sound judgment.
+A good life comes from taking the right action which requires sound judgment.

 Good judgment comes with understanding which requires experience and reflection.